Inside Schönbrunn Palace

 On November 11, 1918, the last Emperor of Austria-Hungary, Charles I, sat in this room and signed his renunciation of participation in state affairs.
 That single act dissolved the monarchy and ended more than 600 years of uninterrupted Habsburg rule.
 The dynasty that had shaped European history for centuries ended not on a battlefield but in a blue-decorated salon.

 Now we shift centuries and sensibilities.
-The East Wing transports you back to the 18th century and the reign of Empress Maria Theresa, the formidable matriarch who transformed Schönbrunn into the artistic marvel it became.
+The east wing transports you back to the 18th century and the reign of Empress Maria Theresa, the formidable matriarch who transformed Schönbrunn into the artistic marvel it became.

 This small cabinet served as Maria Theresa’s private writing and work room, and it’s an absolute artistic fantasy.
 The walls aren’t actually covered in porcelain at all, they’re wooden panels meticulously hand-painted to imitate porcelain, creating a complete chinoiserie illusion.